storageos/deploy/k8s/deploy-storageos/etcd-as-svc/README.md

 The manifest yaml files can be found in the manifests dir.
 There are two kind of files, .yaml and .yaml_template.
 The templates are used as base to set the API address so the StorageClass can connect to the StorageOS cluster, and the JOIN variable to discover cluster nodes that is set to all internal IPs of your Kubernetes cluster.
 Currently the `deploy-storageos.sh` queries all the nodes' internal IPs of your Kubernetes cluster.
 If you don't run workloads and StorageOS on the Kubernetes masters add the according label to the query so the JOIN variable doesn't match your master nodes.

-## ETCD
-StorageOS uses etcd to keep cluster consistency.
-By default StorageOS uses an embedded installation of etcd.
-However, this installation permits you to use services in Kubernetes to reference a non embedded etcd cluster.
-You can define the Namespace and Service name in deploy-storageos.sh.

-In the directory etcd-deployment, there is an example of a 3 node etcd cluster bootstrap using the etcd Kubernetes operator from https://github.com/coreos/etcd-operator.

 ## Set the JOIN variable manually